adijesori/langgraph-research-agent/README.md

 This is a simple research agent that can be used as a remote graph.
-For reference use this repo:
+For reference on how use this remote graph, see [this](https://github.com/adijesori/langgraph-remote-graphs).

+In order to run it:
 1. Clone the repository
 2. Run `npm i`
 3. Add `.env` file in the root directory with the following content: